East Hollywood, Los Angeles: Demographics

 The median yearly household income in 2008 dollars was $29,927, considered low for the city, and high percentages of households earned $40,000 or less.
-Renters occupied 91.3% of the housing stock, and house- or apartment-owners held 8.7%.
+Renters occupied 91.3% of the housing stock, and house-or apartment-owners held 8.7%.
 The average household size of three people was average for Los Angeles.
 The percentages of never-married women (33.3%) and men (42.6%) were among the county's highest.
 One-fifth of the 3,281 families were headed by single parents, a high rate for Los Angeles.
 In 2000 there were 1,509 veterans, or 2.8% of the population, a low rate compared with the rest of the city and county.

+Homeless population

+In 2022, there were 528 homeless people in East Hollywood.

 Geography

 East Hollywood Neighborhood Council

 According to The East Hollywood Neighborhood Council, East Hollywood is bounded by Western Avenue on the west, Hollywood Boulevard on the north, Hoover Street on the east, and the Hollywood Freeway on the south.
-It contains the following districts:
+It contains these districts: